 The senior pastor acts as the CEO, and their leadership team oversees the various departments within the business.
 The Board of Deacons often serves as the Board of Directors.

-Without this structure, the pastor would bear all of running the church.
+Without structure, the pastor would bear all of running the church.
 The pastor would become overwhelmed and ineffective, but there is also the risk of their leadership becoming too powerful and unbalanced.

 Churches, like any other organization, must have checks and balances.
 To grow your ministry, it's essential to fill key leadership positions with qualified individuals who share the pastor's vision and are true believers.